 Stephanie M. Cronen

 Stephanie Cronen is a managing researcher at AIR.
 Dr. Cronen’s work during the past 20+ years has focused largely on managing and conducting the technical work of large-scale research studies, including survey research, experimental studies, and mixed-methods studies in adult education, professional development, and workforce preparation.
-Currently, she serves as the principal investigator for the Institute of Education Sciences (IES)-funded Adult Skills Network and the Teaching Skills That Matter-SkillBlox Research Team.
+Currently, she serves as the principal investigator for the Institute of Education Sciences (IES)-funded CREATE Adult Skills Network and the Teaching Skills That Matter-SkillBlox Instructional Support Pilot.

 In addition, Dr. Cronen is directing the National Study of the Implementation of Adult Education Under the Workforce Innovation and Opportunity Act, administered by IES and funded through the Office of Career, Technical, and Adult Education (OCTAE).
 She also serves as deputy director of the National Reporting System for Adult Education, in support of OCTAE.